What Is Agronomy?

 Common Careers for Agronomy Degree Graduates

 Agriculture science graduates can normally choose from among careers that focus on the technical aspects of crop cultivation or the business of growing and selling crops for profit.
-For instance, these graduates find work as soil scientists who help to make sure that farm land has sufficient nutrients to support the sustained growth of food crops.
+For instance, these graduates find work as soil scientists who help to make sure that farmland has sufficient nutrients to support the sustained growth of food crops.
 They work as farm managers for farms of all sizes and specialties.
 Besides overseeing daily farm operations, farm managers help to decide which crops to plant to optimize profits.
 The research and development of biofuels that can be used to power items from cars to power plants has also created project management jobs in the energy sector for agriculture science graduates.

 Employment Outlook for Agriculture Jobs